-After a brief hiatus, we’re back with another instalment of our Spøtlight series.
-To mark our return, we stole a moment with Elad Tsur, who steers the ship at Planck, a startup using AI and machine learning to improve underwriting speed and accuracy.
+After a brief hiatus, we’re back with another installment of our Spøtlight series.
+To mark our return, we stole a moment with Elad Tsur, who steers the ship at Planck, an AI-powered data platform for commercial insurance, a startup using AI and machine learning to improve underwriting speed and accuracy.

 Since its inception in 2016, Planck has picked up $12M in funding from the likes of Arbor Ventures, Eight Roads, and Viola FinTech.
 Currently based in Tel-Aviv and New York, the firm is initially focusing its efforts on the U.S. market, where it has already launched pilot programs with several insurance carriers.

 Hi there, can you tell us about yourself and what your company does?

 My name is Elad Tsur, and I’m the co-founder and CEO of Planck, an AI-powered data platform for commercial insurance.
 My academic background and work experience are both in computer science, specializing in the artificial intelligence and data mining fields.
 Prior to launching Planck, I founded BlueTail, a data mining startup that was acquired by Salesforce, where it served as the base technology for Salesforce Einstein.

 Where did the idea for Planck come from?
 What makes it unique?

 I’ve been living and breathing insurance for as long as I can remember, as my father leads top Israeli insurance agencies.
 In that time, I’ve recognised that insurers use inaccurate and partial data to underwrite policies, but that the truth is out there in the open web.

 Given mine and my co-founder’s backgrounds, we decided to bridge the gap between the insurance market and the open-web world.
 We’re using artificial intelligence and machine learning to mine the smallest bits of data about businesses, uncover the truth about any business, and provide insurance companies with actionable insurance insights.